chiselstrike/chiselstrike/docusaurus/docs/welcome.md

 And since you're here, you have certainly heard of ChiselStrike, but may still be wondering what ChiselStrike is.

-In a few short words, ChiselStrike allows you - yes, you - to have your entire persistent layer (database, APIs, authentication) created for you from your Typescript definitions.
+In a few short words, ChiselStrike allows you - yes, you - to have your entire persistence layer (database, APIs, authentication) created for you from your Typescript definitions.
 You bring your Typescript knowledge and we'll get the rest done.
 Your very own backend, *chiseled* just for you, that evolves with your needs.